 Ms Suu Kyi also said she felt "very sorry" about cuts to the World Service.

 Ms Suu Kyi, who is due to give two of the BBC's Reith Lectures - which have been secretly recorded - told the Radio Times: "I used to listen to all sorts of different programmes, not just classical music.
 I can't remember... the name of that programme...
 Dave Travis?
 Was it?"

 After interviewer Eddie Mair, who presents BBC Radio 4's PM programme, asked if she meant Dave Lee Travis, Ms Suu Kyi said: "Yes!
 Didn't he have a programme with all different sorts of music?

-"I would listen to that quite happily because the listeners would write in and I had a chance to hear other people's words."'In touch'
+"I would listen to that quite happily because the listeners would write in and I had a chance to hear other people's words."

 The long-time campaigner for civil rights and freedom of speech in Burma said those under house arrest listened to the radio much more - and much more carefully - than the average person "because that's really our only line to the outside world".